Skroutz: marketplace guide

 About this guide

-This is a ChannelEngine guide on the Athens-based marketplace Skroutz.
-Here you can find information on how to request a Skroutz account, how to configure this marketplace on ChannelEngine, what the specific requirements are, and more.
+This is a ChannelEngine guide on the Greece-based marketplace Skroutz.
+Here you can find information on how to request a Skroutz account, how to configure this marketplace on ChannelEngine, and what the specific requirements are.

 Table of contents